Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Properties of and

 \subsection{Partial formulas for $\Phi(f)$}

-Our goal is to find a formula in terms of $f\in R[x,y,z]$ for as many coefficients of $\Phi(f)$ as possible.
-We achieve this for generic $f$ in Theorem \ref{thm:gen_form}.
-Another formula for special $f$ is presented in Theorem \ref{thm:spec_form}.
+Given $f\in R[x,y,z]$, our goal is to find a formula for as many coefficients of $\Phi(f)$ as possible.
+We achieve this for generic $f$ in Theorem~\ref{thm:gen_form}.
+Another formula for special $f$ is presented in Theorem~\ref{thm:spec_form}.

 We start by observing that (\ref{eq:Phi_invariance}) and (\ref{eq:Phi_x_invariance}), which state that $\Phi$ and $\Phi_x$ preserve certain sums, are special cases (namely the counting measure) of the following: